14 Protein-Packed Meals to Help Heartburn

 Sautéed Chicken Breasts with Creamy Chive Sauce: Boneless, skinless chicken breasts are usually the go-to lean protein, but they can end up tasting dry if you aren’t careful.
-Not so in this recipe.
+Not so in this recipe, which has 26.3 grams of protein.
 A sauce made from reduced-fat sour cream and chicken broth adds moisture and flavor without overdoing it on fat.

-Moroccan-Spiced Chicken Lentil Stew: Skinless, trimmed-of-fat chicken thighs and lentils both add the protein to this stew, while seasonings like cumin, coriander, and cinnamon make it delicious.
+Moroccan-Spiced Chicken Lentil Stew: Skinless, trimmed-of-fat chicken thighs and lentils both add up to 32 grams of protein to this stew, while seasonings like cumin, coriander, and cinnamon make it delicious.

 Pork Tenderloin Stuffed with Porcini Mushrooms: When people think of pork, their mind tends to go to fattier cuts like bacon and ribs.
-But don’t forget about the pork tenderloin, which is much leaner!
+But don’t forget about the pork tenderloin, which is much leaner, (and in this recipe, it offers 24.5 grams of protein!).
 For this dinner-party-worthy recipe, you fill it with porcini mushrooms, garlic, sage, and thyme before rolling up and roasting.

 Poached Cod & Green Beans with Pesto: There’s nothing better than a meal you can make in one dish, and this fish dinner is exactly that.
-Flaky, protein-rich cod will become a regular rotation in your home.
+Flaky, protein-rich cod (25.8 grams of protein to be exact in this dish) will become a regular rotation in your home.